Two Ways to Structure Your Literary Fiction Novel

 You could also define this as a character-driven novel, though changing the word will not make any difference in the difficulties in tackling the structureless structure.

-Though its paradoxical to stay a structureless structure exists, in literary fiction there are a few “genres” or novel formats that have caught on.
+Though its paradoxical to stay a structureless structure exists, in literary fiction there are a two main "genres" or novel formats that have caught on.
 None offer an outline or how-to guide, but instead provide possibilities for the literary fiction writer.

 You'll notice that for both the coming-of-age novel and the picaresque, the structure comes from character.
 I know that doesn't help immensely nor provide you the framework for plotting out your novel like you'd like, but because people are fickle and have minds of their own, so will the structure of your character-driven novel.
 Instead, when you approach writing out an outline, look to your character and their internal journey and create events that challenge that.